Tapasuma/Root-Leaderboard/README.md

-Root Leaderboard was created to track elo for players and factions
+Root Leaderboard was created to track elo for players and factions.
+Currently supports base factions.

 - main: executes the script
 - functions: home of functions called in main